-The CLISDISPATCH routine invokes the subroutine associated with the verb most recently parsed by a CLI\$DCL\PARSE routine call.
+The CLI\$DISPATCH routine invokes the subroutine associated with the verb most recently parsed by a CLI\$DCL PARSE routine call.
 If the routine is successfully invoked, the return status is the status returned by the action routine.
 Otherwise, a status of CLI\$\INVROUT is returned.

-CLI\$\INVREQTYP Calling process did not have a CLI to perform this function or the CLI did not support the table, or no routine is specified.
+CLI\$ INVREQTYP Calling process did not have a CLI to perform this function or the CLI did not support the request.

-CLI\$\INVROUT CLI\$DISPATCH unable to invoke the routine.
+CLI\$ INVROUT CLI\$DISPATCH unable to invoke the routine.